tangjm/data-engineering-notes/public/AWS/module7_storage/notes_s3.md

 - Amazon S3 Standard
   - standard durable, performant and highly available object-level stoage
 - Amazon S3 Intelligent-Tiering
-  - designed to optimise costs by analysing your data access and moving infrequently accessed data into the infrequent access tier
+  - designed to optimise costs by analysing your data access and moving infrequently accessed data into the infrequent access tier if unaccessed for 30 consecutive days.
+  - has two storage layers: frequently accessed; infrequently accessed
 - Amazon S3 Standard-Infrequent Access (Amazon S3 Standard-IA)
   - stores infrequently accessed data that can be retrieved with low latency
 - Amazon S3 One Zone-Infrequent Access (Amazon S3 One zone-IA)